-Ready!
-API contains several powerful instruments for complex and overall testing of your API and Web Services:
+ReadyAPI contains several powerful instruments for complex and overall testing of your API and Web Services:

-In Ready!
-API, you can also easily manage your projects and APIs.
-You can manage WSS configurations, authorization profiles, and define different environments that will be used across your functional, load and secure tests and in virtualized services (virts).
-You can easily create an API from a WSDL, WADL, or Swagger definition or use Discovery to record API requests and methods.
+In ReadyAPI, you can also easily manage your projects and APIs.
+You can manage WSS configurations, authorization profiles, and define different environments that will be used across your functional, security, and load tests and in virtualized services.
+You can easily create an API from an OpenAPI, Swagger, WSDL, or WADL definition, or use Discovery to record API requests and methods.

-Ready!
-API integrates with most popular Continuous Integration tools, so you can easily include your API test in your application lifecycle.
+ReadyAPI integrates with most popular Continuous Integration tools, so you can easily include your API test in your application lifecycle.
 It also supports custom plugins that you can add or remove by using the Plugin Manager.

-To get started with Ready!
-API, see Get Started.
+To get started with ReadyAPI, see Quick Start.

-To learn what features were implemented in the recent release, see What's New in Ready!
-API 2.0.
+To learn what features were implemented in the recent release, see What's New in ReadyAPI 3.30.0.